-A perfectly black body is one which absorbs all the heat radiations of whatever wavelength, incident on it.
-It neither reflects nor transmits any of the incident radiation and therefore appears black whatever be the colour of the incident radiation.
+A perfectly black body is one which absorbs all the heat radiations of whatever wavelength incident on it.
+It neither reflects nor transmits any of the incident radiation, and therefore appears black, whatever the colour of the incident radiation.

 Q = Qr + Qt + Qa